plx-pdg/plx-pdg.github.io/docs/src/features.md

 1. Trivial exo files shoud not need any build configuration, PLX should be able to guess how to build the target with available files.
 2. Cross-plateform comptability meaning that PLX should work on all linux, windows and MAC machines.
 3. PLX shoud be designed in a modular way that allows for any easy addition of the features.
-4. compiling an exercice should take less than (10 seconds).
+4. Compiling an exercice should take less than (10 seconds).
+5. When saving a file, the compilation starts.
+If a compilation is already running when saving a file, it should kill the actual compilation and launch a new compilation.
+6. When launching the tests, if tests are already running they should be stopped and relaunched again.
+7. PLX must have a file watcher and file parser to be able to watch the edited file(s) and return it states.
+This is necessary to be able to flag the exercice (in progress, done, not started) and return errors descriptions or status (passed / failed) of the exercice.

 ## For later
 PDG is only 3 weeks but we already had some improvements or ideas for future development